kol19pl/EliteDangerous-ArchictectTracker/README.md

 Notable Changes

 2025/04/12 : Added support for multiple construction sites.
-Sites are removed when they are completed.
+Sites are removed automaticly when they are completed.

 2025/04/19 : Added feature - commodities required for construction are highlighted when a commodity market is opened.

+2025/04/25 : Added fleet carrier cargo information - open the carrier management tool in-game to populate\refresh this list.
+NOTE: Tracks cargo transfers to/from FC but not market sales.